hueeylow/SQL/README.md

 # SQL Project Demo
 Welcome to my SQL project demo!

-In this showcase, I will give a walkthrough using example on Housing BTO recent launch:
+In this showcase, I will give a walkthrough using example on Housing BTO launch:

 ## <b> Approach </b><br>
 (1) Create a Database with 2 Tables<br>